core-wg/comi/draft-ietf-core-comi.md

 ### Using the 'd' Uri-Query option {#dquery}

-The "d" (with-defaults) parameter controls how the default values of the descendant nodes of the requested data nodes will be processed.
+The "d" (with-defaults) option controls how the default values of the descendant nodes of the requested data nodes will be processed.

 The allowed values are: